kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 BigDecimal amountInKin = new BigDecimal("20");
 ```

 Next we set the amount of `fee` we are prepared to pay.
 It's a good idea to query `kinClient.getMinimumFee()` or `kinClient.getMinimumFeeSync()` to get the current minimum fee.
-Set an amount equal or higher to the minimum fee or you can set a fixed amount.
+Set an amount equal or higher than the minimum fee or set a fixed amount.
 If `fee` is too low the transaction might fail and you will get an `InsufficientFeeException` error.

 ```java
 int fee = 100;